 With only 5 carbs (or 3 net carbs) per serving, this cheesy crustless zucchini quiche is a healthy option for those on a Keto diet.
 And for those not following a special diet, here's a crustless zucchini pie that's simply delicious and filling!

 Zucchini is a summer squash that is low in calories but high in vitamins and minerals.
-It makes a nutritious addition to an egg and cheese pie, like this crustless zucchini quiche.
+It makes a nutritious addition to an egg and cheese pie, like this gluten-free zucchini quiche.
 It's great to stuff with your favourite low-carb fillings, too.
-You might also like these Greek Chicken Stuffed Zucchini Boats, full of your favourite Mediterranean flavours!

 We often think about using this versatile summer squash in the late summer months when our gardens are overflowing, but zucchini squash is available all year round.
 It's a nutritious vegetable that should be a regular component of our weekly menus.
 It's just so healthy!

-Here's what you will need to whip up this zucchini quiche for a light dinner, lunch, or brunch!
+Here's what you will need to whip up this gluten-free crustless zucchini quiche for a light dinner, lunch, or brunch!

 - zucchini: 2 cups of drained zucchini, well squeezed out.
 You'll need to start with 2 medium zucchini to end up with 2 cups drained.